Relintai/pandemonium_engine/README.md

 Add multi window support for the engine.

-Should oly add very little code and practically zero complexity.
+Being able to open more windows should only add very little code and practically zero complexity by itself.

 The issue is popups.
 Inheriting them from a Window (Viewport) class is incredibly inefficient, and custom handling for them will be extremely messy.
 A good solution for this is going to be needed.

-Currently my best idea is to have 2 sets of popups, and the user can decide whether to have multi window support or not by using the proper ones.
-Still trying to figure out a way to make this simpler.
+Likely the proper solution:

-Or the ClassDB could also switch between classes similar to how compat classes work.
+Have an another set of popups in an engine module, so they can be disabled if not used.

-This does have issues.
+WindowedPopup etc...

-Or a pseudo-viewport + maybe pesudo Window class could be added, and just make  all the code handle it.
+Have them inherit from Window, if windowing is enabled, and Control if it's disabled, So no performance penalty on platfroms with no windowing.

-Could also be inherited from Viewport or viewport could inherit from it, but it's ignored if disabled, also it does not allocate anything if disabled.
+Could force windowing support for them to be disabled at compile time even if a platform can do windowing.

-Or Viewports could have an enabled property or similar, but that's prbably going to cause issues.
+Their api does not need to match the built in popups exactly.

 ### WebNodes